scottkleinman/dfr-browser2/README.md

 │   └── markdown-it.min.js         # Markdown parser for About page
 ├── bin/
 │   ├── prepare_dfr_data.py        # Data preparation script
-│   ├── metadata_to_csl.py         # Metadata to CSL conversion
+│   └── metadata_to_csl.py         # Metadata to CSL conversion
-│   └── scale_topics.py            # Topic coordinate scaling
 └── data/                          # The files below would be added by the user
     ├── topic-keys.txt             # MALLET topic-keys output
     ├── doc-topics.txt             # MALLET doc-topics output